cristian-aldea/auto-made-it/README.md

 # auto-made-it
-git Repository Hosting various utility scripts and programs
+Git repository hosting various utility scripts and programs for easy access on any system